 This flower of Ornithoglossum undulatum is white with maroon-purple petal tips.
 The petals may also be pink with cerise-red tips.
-The petals are folded near the base, retaining nectar to trade for pollination.
-Five petals are arranged in a row, pointing upwards.
+Five of the six petals are arranged in a row, pointing upwards.
 In this photo the remaining petal is just visible, veering to the left below.
-The six white stamens taper and curve towards their purple tips where they hold up oblong yellow anthers.
-The point of attachment of the anther to the filament tip is just off-centre.
-The ovary is prominent, the style divided into three long thin sections.
+The petals are folded near the base where they retain nectar for the pollen trade.

 The flowers grow in a raceme and have long pedicels.
 Flowering takes place from autumn to winter.
-The fruit is a six-segmented green capsule (Vlok and Schutte-Vlok, 2010; www.pacificbulbsociety.org; Shearing and Van Heerden, 2008).
+The fruit is a six-segmented green capsule (Vlok and Schutte-Vlok, 2015; Shearing and Van Heerden, 2008; www.pacificbulbsociety.org).